MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-legacy-service-no-devices.md

 # Code 41 - CM_PROB_LEGACY_SERVICE_NO_DEVICES

-This function is reserved for system use.

-A driver was loaded but Windows cannot find the device.
+This Device Manager error message indicates that a driver was loaded but Windows cannot find the device.

 ## Error Code